Xinglab/SQUID/README.md

 ------------
 1. Install Python 2.7.x and corresponding versions of NumPy and SciPy.
+2. Install pysam version 0.8.4
-2. Add the Python directory to the $PATH environment variable.
+3. Add the Python directory to the $PATH environment variable.

 Installation:
 ------------